rixiobarrios/django-views-and-templates/readme.md

 # Django Views

 In the previous lesson, we looked at how Django deals with data using models.
-Today we are going to look at
+Today we are going to look at how to actually display that data using views and templates!

 ## View Functions